This vegan Scottish mince round pie features a deeply delicious savoury mince filling encrusted between a tasty puff pastry crust.

 Prepare the pie filling:

 - Add the celery, carrot, onion and garlic to a pan and pour in 375ml [1½ cups] of water.
-Place the lid on and cook over a medium-high heat for 10 minutes.120 grams celery, 180 grams carrot, 180 grams onion, 4 cloves garlic
+Place the lid on and cook over a medium-high heat for 10 minutes.Alternatively, saute the vegetables in one tablespoon of oil until softened.120 grams celery, 180 grams carrot, 180 grams onion, 4 cloves garlic

-- Remove the lid, turn the heat to medium, and add the veggie mince.
+- Remove the lid, turn the heat to medium, and stir through the vegan mince.
 Cook for 5 minutes, stirring frequently, and add small drops of water as necessary to stop the veggies sticking.
 Add the lid back on if preferred.300 grams vegan mince

-- Next add the marmite, tomato paste [puree], soy sauce, vegan Worcester sauce, and veggie stock.
-Stir well.1 tablespoon tomato paste, 1 tablespoon vegan Worcester sauce, 1 tablespoon soy sauce, 1 teaspoon marmite, 400 millilitres vegan stock
+- Next add the marmite, tomato paste, soy sauce, vegan Worcester sauce, and vegetable stock.
+Stir well.1 tablespoon tomato paste, 1 tablespoon vegan Worcester sauce, 1 tablespoon soy sauce, 1 teaspoon marmite, 400 millilitres vegetable stock

 - Place the lid on the pan and cook for 10 minutes.

 - Add the gravy powder, red wine vinegar, and 125ml [½ cup] of boiling water.
-Cook for 2-3 minutes, check the seasoning add salt and pepper if required, and leave to cool while the pastry case is prepared,3 tablespoon vegan gravy powder, 2 teaspoon red wine vinegar
+Cook for 2-3 minutes, check the seasoning and add salt and pepper if required.
+Leave to cool while the pastry case is prepared,3 tablespoons vegan gravy powder, 2 teaspoons red wine vinegar

 Assemble and bake: